 It carries out projects for public administrations and private enterprises, collaborating with architects, engineers, manufacturers and developers.
-The EDIF department mainly carries out work aimed at applying energy saving criteria to buildings and cities, and at the full-scale integration of renewable energies in urban environments.
+The TEC department mainly carries out work aimed at applying energy saving criteria to buildings and cities, and at the full-scale integration of renewable energies in urban environments.
 The main lines of action include: